-Fieldwork for the EVIS was conducted by an interdisciplinary group of nine anthropologists, ethnologists and sociologists graduated from various universities, who lived in community homes within the Ixtaca Focus Area during the FS to allow for ethnographic immersion and an appreciation for the local customs and way of life.
+Fieldwork for the EVIS was conducted by an interdisciplinary group of nine anthropologists, ethnologists and sociologists graduated from various universities, who lived in community homes within the lxtaca Focus Area during the FS to allow for ethnographic immersion and an appreciation for the local customs and way of life.
 This third-party consultation sought voluntary participation from broad, diverse population groups, with specific attention to approximately one thousand persons in the Focus Area.

 This extensive consultation resulted in changes to some elements of the mine design, including the planned construction of a permanent water reservoir to serve the local area long after mine closure, and the shift to dry-stack filtered waste management.
-The Company looks forward to advancing further elements of the community Social Investment Plan as mine permitting and construction advance.
+The Company looks forward to advancing further elements of the community Social Investment Plan as mine permitting and construction advance when the suspension of the MIA permit review by SEMARNAT is resolved.